What You Can Expect

-You can expect to be seen and heard in an environment where respect for you and the phenomenological between us co-exist.
+You can expect to be seen and heard in an environment where respect for you and the phenomenological between us, co-exist.
+Here, phenomenology cannot be explained outside of our two person relational dynamic, working between conscious and unconscious processes, with the intention of bringing light into dark places.
 The therapeutic process may stir up difficult feelings before you start to feel re-connected to your self.
 What is difficult tends to become more easily digested and understood in time.
 The length of time it takes varies from person to person.

 If we agree to work together you would have a regular time(s) and day(s) for your session(s), based on a careful assessment of how you use time around your other obligations.

 Evidence for the Effectiveness of Jungian Psychotherapy (Roesler,C.; Behavioral Sciences 2013)Behavioral Sciences